-All the above-mentioned nominees are incumbent members of the Board.
-The Certifications of the nominees for independent directors, in accordance with SEC Memorandum Circular No. 5, Series of 2017, are attached as Exhibits "A" to "D".
+The Certification of the above-named nominees for independent director, in accordance with SEC Memorandum Circular No. 5, Series of 2017, is attached as Exhibit "A".

-Upon initial determination, based on the Nomination Forms and attachments submitted to the Nominations and Corporate Governance Committees, the nominees for directors and independent directors were found to be fit and proper for the position they were nominated to and possess all the qualifications and none of the disqualifications of a director or independent director, and their qualities are aligned with the Bank's strategic directions.
+Upon initial determination, based on the Nomination Form and attachments submitted to the Nominations and Corporate Governance Committees and on the Rules Governing the Nomination and Election of a New Independent Director, the nominee for independent director was found to be fit and proper for the position she was nominated to and was found to possess all the qualifications and none of the disqualifications of an independent director, and her qualities are aligned with the Bank's strategicdirections.

-The Nominations Committee is currently composed of Ms. Angeline Ann H. Hwang (Chairman), Mr. Philip S.L.
-Tsai, Mr. Alberto S. Yao and Ms. Margarita L. San Juan.
+The Nominations and Corporate Governance Committees are currently composed of Ms. Margarita L. San Juan (Chairman), Mr. Alberto S. Yao and Mr. Philip S.L.
+Tsai, all independent directors.

-(d) Involvement in Legal Proceedings
+(e) Involvement in Legal Proceedings

-To the knowledge and information of the Bank, none of the above-named directors, nominees, and executive officers have been involved in any of the following events during the past five (5) years: (i) any bankruptcy petition filed by or against any business of which such person was a general partner or executive officer either at the time of the bankruptcy or within two (2) years prior to that time; (ii) any conviction by final judgment, including the nature of the offense, in a criminal proceeding, domestic or foreign, or being subject to a pending criminal proceeding, domestic or foreign, excluding traffic violations and other minor offenses; (iii) being subject to any order, judgment, or decree, not subsequently reversed, suspended or vacated, of any court of competent jurisdiction, domestic or foreign, permanently or temporarily enjoining, barring, suspending or otherwise limiting his involvement in any type of business, securities, commodities or banking activities; and (iv) being found by a domestic or foreign court of competent jurisdiction (in a civil action), the Commission or comparable foreign body, or a domestic or foreign exchange or other organized trading market or self-regulatory organization, to have violated a securities or commodities law or regulation and the judgment has not been reversed, suspended, or vacated.
+To the knowledge and information of the Bank, none of the above-named directors, nominee, and executive officers have been involved in any of the following events during the past five (5) years: (i) any bankruptcy petition filed by or against any business of which such person was a general partner or executive officer either at the time of the bankruptcy or within two (2) years prior to that time; (ii) any conviction by final judgment, including the nature of the offense, in a criminal proceeding, domestic or foreign, or being subject to a pending criminal proceeding, domestic or foreign, excluding traffic violations and other minor offenses; (iii) being subject to any order, judgment, or decree, not subsequently reversed, suspended or vacated, of any court of competent jurisdiction, domestic or foreign, permanently or temporarily enjoining, barring, suspending or otherwise limiting his involvement in any type of business, securities, commodities or banking activities; and (iv) being found by a domestic or foreign court of competent jurisdiction (in a civil action), the Commission or comparable foreign body, or a domestic or foreign exchange or other organized trading market or self-regulatory organization, to have violated a securities or commodities law or regulation and the judgment has not been reversed, suspended, or vacated.